Uniformly consistent proportion estimation for composite hypotheses via integral equations: "the case of Gamma random variables": Introduction

-There does not seem to be a proportion estimator that is designed for a one-side null.
-Storey's estimator of \cite{Storey:2004} and the \textquotedblleft MR\textquotedblright\ estimator of \cite{Meinshausen:2006} were motivated by and designed for proportion estimation for a point null, are based on p-values, and require p-value to be uniformly distributed under the null hypothesis.
+We will abbreviate ``point null hypothesis'' as ``point null'', refer to an estimator of the proportion of true (or false) null hypotheses as a ``null (or alternative) proportion estimator'', and take a frequentist perspective.
+First, there does not seem to be a proportion estimator that is designed for a one-side null.
+Storey's estimator of \cite{Storey:2004} and the ``MR'' estimator of \cite{Meinshausen:2006} were motivated by and designed for proportion estimation for a point null, are based on p-values, and require p-value to be uniformly distributed under the null hypothesis.
+In addition, the consistency of the ``MR'' estimator relies on the assumption that p-values under the alternative hypothesis are identically distributed.
 Doubtlessly, these two estimators can be applied to proportion estimation whenever p-values can be defined.
-Specifically, they can be applied to a one-sided or bounded null since the p-value for testing either of the nulls can be defined, e.g., by Definition 2.1 in Chapter of \cite{Dickhaus}.
-However, the p-value for testing a composite null is not uniformly distributed under the null hypothesis, and these two estimators will unlikely function properly.
-It seems natural to regard Storey's estimator and the MR estimator as being inapplicable to proportion estimation for a bounded null due to the issues on defining a p-value for testing a bounded null.
+Specifically, they can be applied to a one-sided or bounded null since the p-value for testing either of these nulls can be defined, e.g., by Definition 2.1 in Chapter of \cite{Dickhaus} as a generalization of the definition of p-value in Section 3.3 of \cite{Lehmann:2005}.
+However, the p-value for testing a composite null is not uniformly distributed under the null hypothesis, and these two estimators are not theoretically guaranteed to function properly in this setting.
+So, it seems natural to regard Storey's estimator and the MR estimator as being inapplicable to proportion estimation for a bounded null since they both require p-value to be uniformly distributed under the null hypothesis.